Parking Issues cause frustration at Augusta National during Masters

 WJBF spoke with patrons who say they had to drive more than an hour looking for parking.

-Others say even though parking has been hectic it’s not the worse thing in the world.
+Others say even though parking has been hectic, it’s not the worst thing in the world.

-“They are space restricted here in augusta so I guess its part of the package of wanting to come to the tournament” said Jeff Clements
+“They are spaces restricted here in augusta so I guess its part of the package of wanting to come to the tournament” said Jeff Clements

 English says she doesn’t mind allowing as many people as possible to park because of overflow.